TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	The extension name.
 It can be fetched from the request.

 ``$arguments``
 	Allows you to specify an array of arguments passed to the function vsprintf.
 Allows you to fill wildcards in localized strings with values.

-In Fluid there is the translate-ViewHelper, which works by the same rules.
-For a Case study for localization, see Chapter 9.
+In Fluid there is the translate ViewHelper, which works by the same rules.
+For a case study for localization, see Chapter 9.